Danielle N Lussier

 Danielle N. Lussier is an associate professor of political science.
 Her research focuses on democratization, political participation, and religion and politics, with geographic expertise on post-communist Eurasia and Indonesia.

-She is the author of Constraining Elites in Russia and Indonesia: Political Participation and Regime Survival (Cambridge University Press, 2016).
-Her research has also been published in Journal of Democracy, Religion & Politics, Problems of Post-Communism, Post-Soviet Affairs, and Slavic Review.
-Lussier is completing a second edition of The Many Faces of Political Islam with Mohammed Ayoob (Michigan State University) and is also developing a book manuscript on the role of houses of worship in the political lives of Muslims and Christians in Indonesia.
+She is the author of Constraining Elites in Russia and Indonesia: Political Participation and Regime Survival (Cambridge University Press, 2016) and co-author (with Mohammed Ayoob, Michigan State University) of The Many Faces of Political Islam Second Edition (University of Michigan Press, 2020).
+Her scholarship has been published in Journal of Democracy, Politics & Religion, Problems of Post-Communism, Post-Soviet Affairs, and Slavic Review, as well as in several edited volumes.
+Based on extensive fieldwork in Yogyakarta, Indonesia and an original survey in the region, Lussier is developing a book manuscript on the role of houses of worship in the political lives of Muslims and Christians in Indonesia.
 Her research has been supported by the Global Religion Research Initiative, the Kennan Institute, and several programs at Grinnell College.

 Education and Degrees